Belmont, Grenada

 What do expats find most challenging?

 "Expats in Belmont often find the slow pace of life challenging, as the local culture values relaxation and leisure over urgency and efficiency.
 The language barrier can also be a challenge, as while English is the official language, many locals speak Grenadian Creole.
 The lack of punctuality is another cultural aspect that can be difficult for expats to adjust to, as Grenadians often operate on 'island time'.
 The local cuisine, which is heavily based on seafood and spices, may also be a challenge for those not accustomed to such flavors.
-Lastly, the high levels of poverty and lack of certain amenities that expats may be used to from their home countries can also be challenging," said one expat who made the move to Belmont.
+Lastly, the high levels of poverty and lack of certain amenities that expats may be used to from their home countries can also be challenging," remarked one expat living in Belmont, Grenada.

 Is there a lot of crime in Belmont?